POSTECH-CVLab/PeRFception/docs/jaxnerf.md

 ## Reproduced Performance

 The results below are from the setting in our repository.
 Due to limited resources, we only trained 200K iterations.
 JaxNeRF is trained with 1M iterations.
 For any performance comparison, please set the `max_steps` to be equal in experiments.
-As explained in the official implementation of JaxNeRF, ficus and mic scenes are sensitive to seeds, resulting in unstable training.
-Thus, we have slightly modified the "lr_delay_mult" in our large model.
 Please refer to the scripts in `scripts/jaxnerf_torch`

-We provide the pretrained checkpoints, per-scene qualities, and mean qualities for each scene in the [[link]](https://drive.google.com/file/d/1qmFZdN80lyOmAiiJLV06_4uRKm0CfUXB/view?usp=sharing)
+We provide the pretrained checkpoints, per-scene qualities, and mean qualities for each scene in the [[link]](https://drive.google.com/file/d/1bBDwLyxQBe4JE_0zsYxtb_3sXnpkGxM7/view?usp=sharing)

 ### Blender (NeRF-Synthetic)